 Mail is received in Christchurch seven days a week.
-Letter mail is transported from Christchurch to Antarctica on all available southbound flights.
+Letter mail, also known as flat mail, is transported from Christchurch to Antarctica on all available southbound flights.
 Letter mail service varies, generally taking five to 14 days, but sometimes longer depending on the time of year.
 Letter mail always takes priority over package mail, both to and from Antarctica.
 Packages have the lowest priority of all cargo being transported to Antarctica, resulting in a delivery time of up to six weeks.
 Please do not send perishable foods.

-Packages destined for summer participants at McMurdo or South Pole should be mailed after Labor Day, or they will be returned.
+Packages destined for summer participants at McMurdo or South Pole should be mailed after Labor Day and before October 15.
 Mail that misses summer participants is either forwarded (if a directory card has been given to the McMurdo post office), or returned to the sender.

 There is no mail service to McMurdo or South Pole stations during the winter.
-If you are wintering at these stations, advise friends and relatives that most parcels mailed after February 1 will not be received in Christchurch in time to be forwarded to you.
-Mail not received in time for forwarding to Antarctica before the winter isolation begins will be held for you until the next summer season.
+If you are wintering at these stations, advise friends and relatives that most parcels mailed after October 15 will not be received in Christchurch in time to be forwarded to you.
+The package should have the word "wintering" on the outside.
+Contact your POC for further directions.

 The most cost-effective way to mail a parcel weighing more than 10 lbs. to Antarctica is parcel post.
-If you have a parcel that contains only videos, books or CDs, it can be sent special fourth class 'media rate,' which is the lowest cost.
-Do not use 'packing' and instead use clothing or something similarly useful and non-polluting to cushion the objects being mailed.
+If you have a parcel that contains only videos, books or CDs, it can be sent special fourth class media rate, which is the lowest cost.
+Do not use single-use packing material and instead use clothing or something similarly useful and non-polluting to cushion the objects being mailed.